chris12x1/TKH-Phase1/Week5-Artifact/README.md

 # Week 5 — Enterprise Identity & Active Directory

 ## 🎯 Objective
-Build and manage an enterprise identity system and integrate Linux into a Windows domain.
+Design and manage enterprise identity infrastructure using Active Directory, Group Policy, and cross-platform authentication.

 ---

 ## 🛠️ What I Built

-### Active Directory
-- Promoted Windows Server to Domain Controller
+- Promoted a Windows Server to a Domain Controller and configured a new Active Directory forest
-- Created domain: `titan.local`
-- Built Organizational Units (OUs)

-### Automation
+- Designed and implemented Organizational Unit (OU) structures to logically group enterprise users
-- Scripted bulk user creation using PowerShell
+- Automated user provisioning at scale using PowerShell scripting (New-ADUser)

-### Policy Enforcement
-- Created and applied Group Policy Objects (GPOs)
+- Enforced security policies using Group Policy Objects (GPOs) to restrict unauthorized user actions
-- Enforced system restrictions

-### Cross-Platform Integration
+- Applied and validated policy enforcement using gpupdate and system-level testing
-- Joined Linux system to Active Directory
+- Integrated a Linux system into the Active Directory domain using realmd and sssd
-- Configured SSSD authentication
-- Enabled domain-based sudo access
+- Configured cross-platform privilege escalation, granting domain administrators root access on Linux systems

 ---

 ## 📂 Artifacts

-- `onboard_engineers.ps1` → User provisioning script
+- `onboard_engineers.ps1` → Automated user provisioning script
-- `gpo_audit.txt` → Policy audit report
+- `gpo_audit.txt` → Group Policy enforcement audit report
-- `unified_identity.png` → Authentication proof
+- `unified_identity.png` → Cross-platform authentication and privilege proof

 ---

 ## 💡 What This Proves

 I can:
-- Manage enterprise identity systems
+- Ability to manage enterprise identity and access control systems
-- Automate administrative tasks
+- Experience automating administrative tasks in Active Directory
-- Enforce security policies at scale
+- Understanding of centralized policy enforcement at scale
-- Integrate Linux and Windows environments
+- Capability to integrate Linux and Windows environments under a unified identity model

 ---

 ## 🚀 Outcome

-Demonstrated enterprise-level system administration and identity management skills.
+Built a fully functional enterprise identity environment with centralized authentication, automated provisioning, enforced security policies, and cross-platform administrative control.